Ben-Kantor/bookmark/content/Documentation/Misc Features.md

 The `memoize()` function takes as arguments a function and a maximum number of kilobytes to cache, and returns a memoized version.

 This is used primarily for the expensive `loadFileToHTML` function, which means subsequent requests for the same file will be significantly quicker.

+## Downloading
+CTRL + C is captured to download the raw content of the page, and CTRL + SHIFT + C downloads a zip file of the entire archive.